Universality of classical and quantum SAT-UNSAT transitions of convex continuous satisfaction problems: Classical model

 where $\lambda_{\rm min}$ denotes the minimal eigenvalue of $W$.
-When $\alpha\leq 1$, $V_{\rm GS}=0$, implying that all constraints Eq.~(\ref{100328_16Aug22}) are satisfied.
+When $\alpha<1$, $V_{\rm GS}=0$, implying that all constraints Eq.~(\ref{100328_16Aug22}) are satisfied.
 On the contrary, when $\alpha>1$, $V_{\rm GS}>0$, implying that some constraints are unsatisfied.
-Therefore, the model exhibits the SAT-UNSAT transition at $\alpha_c=1$.
-Also, at the transition point, the system is isostatic: the number of degrees of freedom is the same of that of the constraints $N=M$~\cite{franz2017}.
+Therefore, the model exhibits the SAT-UNSAT transition at $\alpha_c=1$~\cite{hertz1989phase}.
+At the transition point, the system is isostatic: the number of degrees of freedom is the same as that of the constraints $N=M$~\cite{franz2017}.
+The isostaticity has been previously reported for the perceptron for $\sigma\leq 0$~\cite{franz2016simplest,franz2017}.

-Now we characterize the criticality around $\alpha_c$ in terms of the condensation transition~\cite{barbier2022generalised}.
+Now we characterize the criticality around $\alpha_c$.
 For this purpose, we first consider the model in equilibrium at temperature $T$ and take the limit $T\to 0$ at the end of the calculation.
-At temperature $T$, the equipartition theorem predicts~\cite{greiner2012thermodynamics}
+From the equipartition theorem~\cite{greiner2012thermodynamics}, we get

 where $k_B$ denotes the Boltzmann constant.
 Hereafter, we set $k_B=1$ to simplify the notation.
 Since $\ave{u_i^2}\geq 0$, $\mu$ should satisfy